ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

 During this process, your build is validated.
-You can check the status of your build by running the `code-engine build get` command.
+You can check the status of your build by running the `build get` command.

 ```
 ibmcloud ce build get --name BUILD_NAME